SolarAlma/ART/docs/prace_application.md

 	Name and version:  **RTam**
 	         Webpage:  **none**

-It is currently an alpha version without license assigned but we plane to release it under GPL or MIT license.
+It is currently an alpha version without license assigned but we plan to release it under GPL or MIT license.

 ## 5. Describe the main algorithms and how they have been implemented and parallelized

-At the core of computation is a nonlinear solver for Radiative Transfer which requires the solution of the polarized radiative transfer problem, which involves the solution of a set of coupled high-order linear differential equations, one for each Stokes parameter.
+At the core of computation is a nonlinear solver for radiative transfer (RT), which requires the solution of the (polarized) radiative transfer problem.
+This problem involves the solution of a set of coupled first-order linear differential equations, one for each Stokes parameter.

-Given that each column in atmosphere model is a completely independent calculation, the problem lends itself very well to parallel computing.
+Given that each column in the atmosphere model is a completely independent calculation, the problem is very suitable for parallel computing.
 A very limited amount of communication is necessary between different processes.
 The code has been parallelized using MPI.
-The total number of columns to be calculated
-(tasks) is divided by the number of processes, so the amount of tasks each process has is about the same and is known in the beginning of the execution.
+The total number of columns to be calculated (tasks) is divided by the number of processes, so that the amount of tasks each process has is about the same and is known in the beginning of the execution.
 Each process starts working through its task list until it is finished, and then writes the output to the disk and waits for the other processes to complete.

 ## 6. Current and target performance  (for Types A, B, C, D ; including the points below.
 Maximum 250 words)
 The code is naively parallel but it is very computationally demanding.
-It scales with ease up to 512 cores but it has not been tested with higher number of CPUs.
-We believe that better performance can be achieved with hybrid approach (OpenMP/MPI) or with use of accelerators like Intel Xeon Phi or GPGPU.
+It scales with ease up to 512 cores but it has not been tested yet  with a higher number of CPUs.
+We believe that better performance can be achieved with a hybrid approach (OpenMP/MPI) or by using accelerators like Intel Xeon Phi or GPGPU.

 What is the target for scalability and performance? (i.e. what performance is needed to reach the envisaged scientific goals)

-While the scalability shouldn't be a problem we would need a speed up by a factor of ideally 4 to be able ...
+While the scalability shouldn't be a problem we would need a speed up by a factor of ideally 4 to be able generate the artificial observations for ALMA as described above (item 2).

 ## 7. Confidentiality  (for Types A, B, C, D)
 Is any part of the project covered by confidentiality?
 No